ACROSS-UWB/RPX-H-inf-PI/README.md

 ## Description

 A software tool has been developed for PI controller design for an LTI SISO system.
-The tool supports an arbitrary number of design requirements in the form of H∞ specifications, including the H∞ norm of weighted sensitivity functions and the H∞ norm of the sums of the squares of their magnitudes.
-In addition to classical H∞ specifications, frequency-limited requirements on the sensitivity function can also be defined in the form ∣S(jω)∣≤ε for ω∈⟨ω1,ω2⟩.
+The tool supports an arbitrary number of design requirements in the form of H-inf specifications, including the H-inf norm of weighted sensitivity functions and the H-inf norm of the sums of the squares of their magnitudes.
+In addition to classical H-inf specifications, frequency-limited requirements on the sensitivity function can also be defined in the form ∣S(jω)∣≤ε for ω∈⟨ω1,ω2⟩.
 The tool also supports specifications on the closed-loop pole placement, such as σ-stability and damping of oscillatory modes.

 The design method is based on the analytical computation of the boundary of the feasible solution region in the controller parameter plane.
 The resulting region contains all solutions satisfying the specified design constraints.
 The optimal PI controller parameters are selected from this region based on the IE (Integral Error) criterion.